 The weight of words is unbearable when one suffers from an illness, even though today, luckily and thanks to science, it is a curable illness.
 There is hope, there is the actual possibility to consider it as a curable illness, when once it was just incurable.

-The communication scopes for awareness raising are various and also less grave than that at the beginning of this article.
+The communication scopes for awareness-raising are various and also less grave than those at the beginning of this article.

 It was not a campaign that shook human sensitivity.

 In fact, in the faster and more cynical present age, in order to impress the viewers at the most, prevention campaigns often rely on the shock effect, using images that create a repulse desire towards the topic.

 A recent US research analyzed the effect that certain strong and explicit messages on smoke damages can have on people.
 Some researchers from Missouri University found out that shocking images can have a counterproductive effect, inducing individuals to remove those messages from their minds.

 Unlike softer campaigns, those which are very direct provoke more attention, inducing a self-defensive manner.